Weyl laws for exponentially small singular values of the $\overline{\partial}$ operator: Introduction and statement of results

 via a path in the complexification of $T^*M$, to points $\rho_1 \in p^{-1}(0)$ in the classically forbidden region where

 We shall return to these heuristic considerations at the end of the introduction, when discussing an outline of the paper.

 In this work we shall be interested in exponentially small singular values for a model non-self-adjoint operator.
-Specifically, our purpose here is to obtain precise asymptotics for the number of exponentially small singular values of the semiclassical $\overline{\partial}$ operator on an exponentially weighted space of the form $e^{\varphi/h}L^2(M)$, where $M$ is a two-dimensional torus.
-We shall next proceed to describe the assumptions, state the results, and outline some aspects of the proofs.
+Specifically, our purpose here is to obtain precise asymptotics for the number of exponentially small singular values of the semiclassical $\overline{\partial}$ operator on an exponentially weighted space of the form $e^{\varphi/h}L^2(M)$, where $M$ is a compact Riemann surface.
+We shall next describe the assumptions, state the results, and outline some aspects of the proofs.